Contemporary A Cappella Society

-The Contemporary A Cappella Society (of America), or CASA, is a 501(c)(3) charitable organization dedicated to fostering and promoting a cappella music of all styles around the world.
-CASA was founded in 1991 by Deke Sharon in San Francisco just after graduation.
-In his Tufts University dorm room during his senior year, Sharon published a newsletter, The "C.A.N."
-(The Collegiate A Cappella Newsletter for the first 2 issues, then The Contemporary A Cappella Newsletter), mailed to all known collegiate a cappella groups by merging "The List," founded in 1988 & distributed by Rex Solomon, with the database maintained by his college a cappella group the Beelzebubs.
-The organization boasts over 6,000 current members, and serves as a resource for media and scholarly work in the area of contemporary a cappella.
+The Contemporary A Cappella Society (of America), or CASA, is a 501(c)(3) charitable organization that fosters and promotes a cappella music of all styles around the world.
+CASA was founded in October 1990 by Deke Sharon while attending Tufts University in Medford.
+Sharon published a newsletter, the Collegiate A Cappella Newsletter (later renamed to the Contemporary A Cappella Newsletter), which was mailed to a database of collegiate a cappella groups maintained by his own college a cappella group, the Beelzebubs.
+The Contemporary A Cappella Recording Awards (CARAs) were established the following year in 1992.

+The organization is the host of several annual events including the International Championship of Collegiate A Cappella.
+It boasts over 6,000 current members and serves as a resource for media and scholarly work in the area of contemporary a cappella.